rubik/rubik.github.io/content/post/ab-testing-math.md

 date: "2022-10-08"
 tags: ["math", "ab-tests"]
 hasmath: true
-summary: "Mathematical framework underlying online A/B testing"
+summary: "Mathematical framework underlying online A/B testing using a frequentist approach."
 ---

 A/B testing, also referred to as "split testing", is a randomized